 If you would like additional information about the latest areas of research regarding mastocytosis, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.
 Please note this link takes you outside of this guide.

 Visit the website of the Conquer Cancer Foundation to find out how to help support clinical research.
-Please note this link takes you to a separate ASCO website.
+Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, and social changes that mastocytosis and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+Or, use the menu to choose another section to continue reading this guide.